 jerryasher writes: Paul Krugman, writes at his New York Times blog about his early papers:

-Abstract: This paper extends interplanetary trade theory to an interstellar setting.
+Thirty years ago I was an oppressed assistant professor, caught up in the academic rat race.
+To cheer myself up I wrote — well, see for yourself.
+Joshua Gans of the University of Melbourne scanned a copy of the thing I wrote — back then academics did their work with typewriters, abacuses, and stone axes — and was good enough to send me a copy.
+Ladies and gentlemen, I give you The Theory of Interstellar Trade.Abstract: This paper extends interplanetary trade theory to an interstellar setting.
 It is chiefly concerned with the following question: how should interest rates on goods in transit be computed when the goods travel at close to the speed of light?
 This is a problem because the time taken in transit will appear less to an observer traveling with the goods than to a stationary observer.
-A solution is derived from economic theory, and two useless but true theorems are proved."Link to Original Source
+A solution is derived from economic theory, and two useless but true theorems are proved.
+Link to Original Source

 The brain is a wonderful organ; it starts working the moment you get up

 in the morning, and does not stop until you get to work.